leonardoInf/png256/README.md

 # png256
-Convert your images to 256x256 .png (RGB).
+Convert your images to PNG images without alpha channel.
 Simple and effective.
+Standard resolution is 256x256 (therefore the name) but you can adjust it.